 Faculty: Mark Christian

 Mark Christian received his B.A.
-(Hons.) in Sociology & American Studies from Liverpool Hope University, his M.A. in African & African American Studies from The Ohio State University, and his Ph.D. in Sociology from The University of Sheffield, England.
-He is a senior Fulbright scholar recipient, a former research fellow at the University of London's Institute of Commonwealth Studies, and is currently a visiting fellow at the Department of Sociology, The University of Liverpool.
-He arrives at Lehman after spending eleven years at Miami University of Ohio, where he taught courses in African Diaspora Studies with a comparative analysis of the UK and US; and courses in sociology, such as social stratification and race and ethnic relations.
+(Hons.) in Sociology & American Studies from Liverpool Hope University, his M.A. in Africana Studies from The Ohio State University, and his Ph.D. in Sociology from The University of Sheffield, England.
+He is a senior Fulbright scholar recipient, a former research fellow at the University of London's Institute of Commonwealth Studies, and is a former visiting fellow at the Department of Sociology, The University of Liverpool.
+Prior to arriving at Lehman in August 2011, he was a Full Professor with tenure at Miami University of Ohio; where he taught courses in African Diaspora Studies with a comparative analysis of the UK, US, and British Caribbean; he also taught courses in sociology, such as social stratification and race and ethnic relations.
 His research interests primarily stem from a historical/cultural lens taking into account the social construction of knowledge and social identities.
-Currently, he is the book review editor for the Journal of African American Studies.
-His latest interdisciplinary research interests include the Liverpool Black Atlantic, African American music influences on The Beatles, and the development and struggle of African & African American Studies as a field/discipline in the 21st Century.
+His latest interdisciplinary research interests includes: the Liverpool Black Atlantic, African American music influences on The Beatles, and the development and struggle of Africana Studies as a field/discipline in the 21st Century.

 - Mark Christian.
 (Ed.)
 Integrated but Unequal: Black Faculty in Predominately White Space (Africa World Press, 2012)